aimms/how-to/Articles/329/329-more-logging.rst

 .. note::

-    The logging is designed by developers of the AIMMS software for themselves - as aid in developing this software.
+    The logging is designed by developers of the AIMMS Optimization Tooling for themselves - as aid in developing an application.
 This is why the interpretation of these log files may not be obvious.
 Therefore, definite interpretation should be left to those developers.
 You can request such analysis by sending in a request to support@aimms.com

     Most importantly, don't be unnecessarily alarmed: An error or warning message in the log file does NOT necessarily indicate a problem in the application.